Atlanta Motor Speedway: NASCAR

-The track hosts two annual NASCAR weekends, highlighted by NASCAR Cup Series races known as the Ambetter Health 400 and the Quaker State 400.
-The track also hosts two NASCAR O'Reilly Auto Parts Series races with the Bennett Transportation & Logistics 250 and the Focused Health 250 alongside one NASCAR Craftsman Truck Series race known the Fr8 208 as support races for the Cup Series.
+The track hosts two annual NASCAR weekends, highlighted by NASCAR Cup Series races known as the Autotrader 400 and the Dollar Tree 400.
+The track also hosts one NASCAR O'Reilly Auto Parts Series races with the Bennett Transportation & Logistics 250 alongside two NASCAR Craftsman Truck Series race known the Fr8 208 and TBA as support races for the Cup Series.

 In 1986, the facility hosted a one-off iteration of The Winston (now known as the NASCAR All-Star Race), which was originally intended to rotate among different venues each year.
 However, due to lackluster attendance, the race was moved to Charlotte Motor Speedway, where it remained its permanent home until 2020.

 IndyCar

 In January 1961, the track confirmed dates for a USAC-sanctioned race in July with Indianapolis-style cars.
 However, after a frightened Eddie Sachs performed tire tests that saw average lap speeds over 150 mph, USAC decided to cancel the race, with Henry Banks claiming that modifications to the track to accommodate USAC cars had not been made and that asphalt surface readings were at unsafe temperatures; up to 140 F. Track president at the time, Nelson Weaver, later questioned the authenticity of Sachs' fears and put out a statement that criticized USAC officials.
 Four years later, Weaver began renewed talks with USAC to host a race; this time, USAC awarded a race weekend in September.
 The race ran again the next year.
 In the 1970s and 1980s, Championship Auto Racing Teams (CART) also raced at the facility.

 In 1997, the Indy Racing League (IRL) announced plans to race a 500 km race at the facility, starting in 1998.
 The race lasted for four years; the race was removed from the IRL schedule by the 2002 season.